AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

  <li> <p>Project (Financial Data)</p> <note type="note">
    Financial information populates in Project (Financial&nbsp;Data) reports only when the data associated with it is less than 5 years old.
 For example, if a job role was allocated to a task in January 2015 and today is September 2021, a financial filed like the Allocation Date for the job role does not populate in the Project (Financial&nbsp;Data) report.
   </note> </li>
- <li>Proof Approval<br>Enables you to view various information about the <span>proof</span> approval, including: the <span>proof</span> that was submitted for approval, information about the Approver, information about the Requester (if the Requester is a licensed <span>Workfront</span> user), version information, the <span>proof</span> ID, and the <span>proof</span> creation date.<br>Proof Approval reports include only <span>proofs</span> that are available in users' My Work areas where decisions have not yet been made.<br>Proof approvals are assigned in <span>Workfront</span> as described <a href="../../../review-and-approve-work/proofing/managing-proofs-within-workfront/share-a-proof-in-workfront.md#add" class="MCXref xref">Add users to a proof</a> in <a href="../../../review-and-approve-work/proofing/managing-proofs-within-workfront/share-a-proof-in-workfront.md" class="MCXref xref">Share a proof within Adobe Workfront</a>.</li>
+ <li>Proof Approval<br>Enables you to view various information about the proof approval, including: the proof that was submitted for approval, information about the Approver, information about the Requester (if the Requester is a licensed Workfront user), version information, the proof ID, and the proof creation date.<br>Proof Approval reports include only proofs that are available in users' My Work areas where decisions have not yet been made.<br>Proof approvals are assigned in Workfront as described <a href="../../../review-and-approve-work/proofing/managing-proofs-within-workfront/share-a-proof-in-workfront.md#add" class="MCXref xref">Add users to a proof</a> in <a href="../../../review-and-approve-work/proofing/managing-proofs-within-workfront/share-a-proof-in-workfront.md" class="MCXref xref">Share a proof within Adobe Workfront</a>.</li>
  <li>Queue</li>
  <li>Queue Topic</li>
  <li>Rate</li>